 4. The Fine Print is Out to Get You

-As with any business that is not entirely on the up and up, some car dealerships will use the fine print (along with the fact that almost no one reads it) against you.
+As with any business that is not entirely on the up and up, used cars in phoenix dealerships will use the fine print (along with the fact that almost no one reads it) against you.
 According to an article in USA Today, “Beware the fine print.
 Often, buried in tiny type in the dealer’s promotional materials are a list of incentives —or “potential” discounts—that are used to calculate the car’s lower sales price.
 Common discounts include those for first responders, members of the military or recent college grads.”

 5. You’re Too Eager